matrix-org/matrix-spec-proposals/proposals/2962-spaces-access-control.md

 #### Representing the mapping from spaces to power levels

-The desired mapping from spaces to power levels is defined in a new state event type, `m.room.power_level_mappings`.
+The desired mapping from spaces to power levels is defined in a new state event type, `m.room.power_level_mappings`, set in the room whose PLs are being manipulated.
 The content should contain a `mappings` key which is an ordered list, for example:

 ```js
 {